aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Giveitem.md

 ### `entityid`: int

 The [Entity id](../Entity%20id.md) used to perform the animation of getting the item and to determine where to render the item sprite.
 This must be a valid [Entity id](../Entity%20id.md) or an exception will be thrown.
-The default value is -1 (the first player's [Entity data](../../../TextAsset%20Data/Entity%20data.md) which is the current lead).
+The default value is -1 (the first player's [Entity](../../../Entities/Entity.md) which is the current lead).

 ### `var`